waynextclub/Core-Lib/README.md

 The current sources of useful information can be divided into the following categories:

-1. Single-line peer-to-peer communication: for example, obtaining information through conversations between well-known people, and obtaining distributed information through organizations (such as free schools, paid third-party intermediaries, etc.).
+1. Single-line peer-to-peer communication: for example, obtaining information through conversations between well-known people, and obtaining distributed information through organizations (such as schools, paid third-party intermediaries, etc.).
 Such mode information acquisition efficiency is general, and the information content acquisition is relatively passive.

-2. Searching for information from multi-user systems: from various forums and Q&A applications, such as Zhihu, Quora, various forums (such as an acre of land for international students), and even groups of instant messaging software (such as WeChat , QQ group).
+2. Searching for information from multi-user systems: from various forums and Q&A applications, such as Zhihu, Quora, various forums (such as 1point3acres for international students), and even groups of instant messaging software (such as WeChat , QQ group).

 ### WayNext solutions and features: